harterrt/deprecated.harterrt.github.com/source/_posts/2012-08-22-apple-not-number-1.markdown

 For now, let's define the value of a dollar to be total GDP divided by the amount of dollars in the market.
 Thus, each dollar is a voucher for ownership of some portion of the goods produced by the country.
-If the government were to print print a fresh batch of bills overnight the value per dollar, or the share of GDP represented by each dollar, would decrease.
+If the government were to print a fresh batch of bills overnight the value per dollar, or the share of GDP represented by each dollar, would decrease.
 This decision would not change the value of Apple.
 However, because the value per dollar has decreased the number of dollars required to purchase apple will increase.
 The number of dollars required to purchase something is the nominal cost.